 - Sourdough discard- Sourdough discard is the leftover sourdough starter that hasn’t been fed and is no longer active.
 It’s usually a little runny and perfect for these cookies.

-- Al-purpose flour- I typically bake with all-purpose flour.
+- All-purpose flour- I typically bake with all-purpose flour.
 Almond and coconut flour do not have the same measurements so they will not work for this.

 - Baking soda- Helps to produce a light and fluffy and perfectly cooked sourdough chocolate chip cookie.